xbach/docs/trezor-user/messages.rst

 **2. Validating on TREZOR**

 TREZOR should show the beginning of the message on its display if verified correctly.
-Otherwise, you will get an error message on the myTREZOR page.
+Otherwise, you will get an error message on the TREZOR Wallet page.

 .. image:: images/verifymessageconfirmation.jpg